 Simply recognizing when you’re thinking marginally can make a huge difference and will help you avoid making decisions just to avoid consequences of others you’ve made previously.

-I like it.
+I like How Will You Measure Your Life.
 The book’s statement is not one you hear often these days.
 Less work, more family!
 I think I needed to hear that myself.
 Already reached out to some friends and will delete some contacts from my phone who aren’t valuable relationships and only take away from the important ones.
 A recommended read!

 What else can you learn from the blinks?